top of page

 Assessment

 Initial assessment is vital in understanding and planning programs tailored to suit the child and their specific areas of need.
 All of the assessments at Leap Therapy Group are conducted in collaboration with the child's parent/guardian and other relevant health professionals to gain a greater insight into the child.
-Leap Therapy Group offer a range of customised Speech Pathology and Occupational Therapy assessment services.
-These include; individual, joint (multidisciplinary) and preschool based screening assessment.
+Leap Therapy Group offer a range of customised Speech Pathology assessment services to assess language, speech, fluency, voice, orofacial myology, social and literacy development.

 Individual Assessment